-Sperm donation is a procedure in which a man donates semen — the fluid released during ejaculation — to help an individual or a couple conceive a baby.
+Sperm donation is a procedure in which a man donates semen — the fluid containing sperm that is released during ejaculation — to help an individual or a couple conceive a baby.

 A man who makes a sperm donation can be known or anonymous to the recipient.
 Sperm donations made to a known recipient are called directed donations.

-You must be screened for medical conditions and other risk factors before you can make a sperm donation.
+Before you can donate sperm, you must be screened for medical conditions and other risk factors.
 It's also important to understand the possible emotional, psychological and legal issues of sperm donation.

 Sperm donation is done to help an individual or a couple conceive a baby.
 You might choose to make a sperm donation to help those who are unable to conceive — such as a woman who doesn't have a male partner or a couple experiencing male infertility.